syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Getting-Started.md

                                                 Rate    : $100<br />
                                                 Ingredients : onions, grilled chicken, chicken salami &amp; tomatoes.
                                                 <br />
-                                                Description: Juicy chunks of boneless chicken roasted on open fire.This takeaway favourite is freezer-friendly and quick to reheat, giving you the chance to get ahead.
+                                                Description: Juicy chunks of boneless chicken roasted on open fire.This takeaway favorite is freezer-friendly and quick to reheat, giving you the chance to get ahead.
                                             </div>
                                         </div>
                                     </e-content-template>